All Episodes

 However, Alex is misrepresenting the contents of the story.

-This is about a guy who had a kidney transplant in 2019 and has to be on immunosuppressant drugs for the rest of his life The article is about how he does not have antibodies despite getting vaccinated, which then serves as a launching pad to discuss how many moderate to severely immunocompromised people are having difficulty with creating antibodies.
+The article is about how he does not have antibodies despite getting vaccinated, which then serves as a launching pad to discuss how many moderate to severely immunocompromised people are having difficulty with creating antibodies.

-This is really shitty, but it's also not totally surprising, since this is the case with many vaccines.
+This is really shitty, but it's also not totally surprising since this is the case with many vaccines.

 In fact, it's one of the really strong rebuttals to the whole anti-vax argument about how, like, if you're vaccinated, why do you care if I am or not?